Posted On April 22, 2020 Personal Injury

 However, this is not necessarily the case when a subcontractor is injured due to the actions of a general contractor.
 In these cases, the subcontractor is not the direct employee of the general contractor.
 The subcontractor is their own employer, and therefore not entitled to workers’ compensation benefits from the general contractor.

-In these cases, though, the subcontractor may be entitled to file a personal injury lawsuit against the general contractor to recover compensation for their losses.
+In these cases near you, though, the subcontractor may be entitled to file a personal injury lawsuit against the general contractor to recover compensation for their losses.
 If the subcontractor has a direct contractual relationship with a general contractor and has been paid for their services, then there is an established relationship between the two entities.
 If the subcontractor sustains an injury that was caused by the actions of the general contractor or their employees, then a personal injury lawsuit may be appropriate.
+It is a good idea to hire an experienced New Jersey construction accident lawyer near you.

 For cases in which a subcontractor files a personal injury lawsuit against a general contractor, there will be a two-year statute of limitations set in place by New Jersey law.
 This means that the injured party as two years from the date the injury occurred to file a lawsuit against the alleged negligent party.
 Any claims filed beyond this two-year deadline will be dismissed, and the injury victim will be unable to recover compensation for their losses.